sourav-mazumder/Data-Science-Extensions/spark-datasource-rest/README.md

 4. Upload the jar file to Data Scienece Experience (DSx)

+At first, download the jar file for this library from the release link of the parent repository Data-Science-Expecrience.
+Follow the steps those have been outlined in the section 'Accessing the binary/jar file for this library already available in the release' of this document.

+Alternatively, you can create the library by following the steps mentioned in the section 'Building the jar file' of this document.

-Now upload the jar file you created (refer to the section 'Building the jar file' in this document to know how to create the jar file) by followng the guidance in this [link](https://console.bluemix.net/docs/services/AnalyticsforApacheSpark/spark_environment_example.html#example-optional-file-transfer-and-environment-configuration)
+Next, you can upload the jar file to Data Science Experience by followng the guidance in this [link](https://console.bluemix.net/docs/services/AnalyticsforApacheSpark/spark_environment_example.html#example-optional-file-transfer-and-environment-configuration)

 The typical command for the upload would look like as below.
 The value of tenant_id, tenant_secret, instance_id and cluster_master_url you can get from teh credential json you got in last step.
 The spark-datasource-rest_2.11-2.1.0-SNAPSHOT.jar is the file got created when you run the build instruction in the target folder.
 You need to run the command below from the target folder.
 This would upload the jar file to the Spark Instance in your DSx project
 ```